perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

 {
+   "draft" : null,
+   "title" : "Bless My Referents",
+   "date" : "1999-09-16T00:00:00-08:00",
+   "slug" : "/pub/1999/09/refererents.html",
    "categories" : "development",
-   "slug" : "/pub/1999/09/refererents",
-   "date" : "1999-09-16T00:00:00-08:00",
    "tags" : [],
-   "title" : "Bless My Referents",
-   "draft" : null,
-   "thumbnail" : null,
    "authors" : [
       "damian-conway"
    ],
    "image" : null,
    "description" : " Introduction Damian Conway is the author of the newly released Object Oriented Perl, the first of a new series of Perl books from Manning.
 Object-oriented programming in Perl is easy.
-Forget the heavy theory and the sesquipedalian jargon: classes..."
+Forget the heavy theory and the sesquipedalian jargon: classes...", "thumbnail" : null
 }